Primary Care Orthodontics

 We keep our class sizes small, a maximum of 12 students in each intake, to ensure you receive all the care and attention you need to successfully complete this advanced course.
 The programme is delivered through a blended-learning approach, over two years, with six courses of three or four days in length each.

 Each of the six courses is delivered through hands-on practical sessions, presentations, online multiple-choice questionnaires, EMI’s and a written assignment.

 As part of the on-going course assessment, you will participate in an online forum alongside others in your cohort, considering different cases and questions on a weekly basis.

-Whilst you are participating in each of the five courses, you will assess papers and/or cases overnight for discussion the following day.
+Whilst you are participating in each of the six courses, you will assess papers and/or cases overnight for discussion the following day.